getao/icae/code/README.md

 # ICAE Code

+## Updated (April 2024):

+1. Add pretrain.py, instruction_finetune.py and training_utils to icae_v2/, which can be used to train the ICAE.

+2. **Very important**: Don't use fp16 to train the ICAE; make sure you train the model with bfloat16.

 ## Updated Version (V2, March 2024):

 1. Two Mistral-based checkpoints along with corresponding inference code have been uploaded in the 'icae_v2/' folder.